Financial Tool

 What's a good simple interest rate?+

 It depends on the context.
-For savings (2023-2024): 3-5% is good for CDs.
-For loans: under 5% is excellent, 5-10% is average, over 10% is high.
-Always compare current market rates and consider inflation when evaluating returns.
+For savings (2024): 4-5% is good.
+For loans: under 6% is excellent, 6-10% is average.
+Always compare current market rates and consider inflation.

 Is Simple Interest Calculator free to use?+